James Anibal, BS

 I studied computer science at Case Western Reserve University from 2016-2020 and in Spring 2020 I was accepted into the Computer Science PhD program at the University of Cambridge.
 I decided to spend a year working at the NIH because of the COVID-19 pandemic, so I will be starting my PhD in Fall 2021.

-FAES: What course(s) and/or workshops will you be teaching in Spring 2021?
+FAES: What course(s) and/or workshops will you be teaching in Fall 2021?

 JA: I will be teaching the following workshops and courses:

 BIOF 101: Introductory Coding Skills

 BIOF 509: Applied Machine Learning

 FAES: What are you most looking forward to for the upcoming semester?

 JA:I am really looking forward to teaching the BIOF 101 course in March and May.
 I am thrilled that so many people want to learn computer programming.
 I am also very excited that this course is available to the general public - computer science should be accessible to everyone.